Parking at Wellesley College

 There is no parking at any time in College Club Lots, Sports Center, Jewett Hill, Pendleton Hill, the Rte 135 circle by Cazenove and Pomeroy or in any other area that is not specifically authorized.

 During business hours (7:30am-4:30pm), commuter students must park their vehicles in the appropriate areas, which include levels 3 and 4 of Davis Parking Facility and the parallel spaces along Christmas Tree Alley adjacent to Gray Lot.
+Commuting students may not park in Gray Lot during business hours.
 Commuting students may park in the Founders Lot and Gray Lot after business hours and on weekends provided they vacate by 6am Monday morning.
 Failure to vacate by 6am will result in a parking citation and/or a motor vehicle tow.

 Auditor students are required to register their vehicle(s) and may only park in the Davis Parking Facility.